Skip to main content

 Turn on MFA

 Multifactor authentication means using more than a password to access an app or account.
 With MFA, we might be asked to enter a text code or use a fingerprint.
-It makes us much safer from someone accessing our accounts.
+It alerts us and prevents others from accessing our accounts.

 Related Content